Dax911/m0n3y-web/src/pages/en/govern.md

 Token-based membership represents the most common approach, where governance rights are acquired by purchasing the DAO's token on exchanges or through direct distribution.
 This model creates permissionless participation where anyone can join by acquiring tokens without requiring approval from existing members.
 Popular DeFi protocols frequently implement this approach, creating liquid governance rights that can be traded or transferred between participants.

 This membership model offers advantages in accessibility and scalability, allowing the DAO to potentially grow very large with minimal administrative overhead.
 However, it may lead to speculative participation where members focus on token value rather than meaningful governance contribution.
-The financial barrier to entry can also exclude potential valuable contributors who lack resources to acquire significant token holdings[4].
+The financial barrier to entry can also exclude potential valuable contributors who lack resources to acquire significant token holdings.

 ### Share-based Membership